kevroletin/toy-java-serializer/README.md

 ## Restrictions and behavior details

-+ Deserializable object have few restrictions:
++ Ther are restrictions for deserializable object:

   + Class should implement public default constructor *(constructor with no arguments)*, otherwise serializer will not be able to create object of that